Legal issues during COVID-19

 Are the courts still open?
-What if I need to file something? +
+What matters are considered essential? +

-If you have specific questions about a case already in court, or you need to start a court case, call: the Coronavirus Telephone Hotline: 833-503-0447
+If you have questions about a case already in court, call the courthouse where the case is located.

 Find the most recent updates about courts in New York State at NYcourts.gov